blennies/unbikit/.github/README.md

 ### Limitations

 - No support for Bink 2 or for revision `b` of Bink 1
-- Some image corruption has been observed for a small proportion of videos
+- Some image corruption has been observed with some non-`i` revision videos

 ## Getting started